t-edson/miScrollSlider/README.md

 # miScrollSlider
-miScrollSlider is a very simple ínfinite auto scroll slider, created using only HTML and CSS animation.
+miScrollSlider is a very simple infinite auto scroll slider, created using only HTML and CSS animation.
 No navigation buttons are included.

 Implementing a continuous scroll slider in pure CSS is not so easy.
 The first approach is using animations and set "animation-direction: alternate", however this don't get the continuous scroll but a two-direction movement.